doylek1/ResGuides-NLTK/examples.md

 The study bought together a multidisciplinary team; two computer scientists, an English professor and a speech-language pathologists, all from the University of Toronto.

 They undertook a large-scale longitudinal study of lexical and syntactic changes in language, using as their subjects the British novelists mentioned above.
+Specifically, they used lemmatized the the plain text file of a novel with NLTK WordNet's morphy method.

 > Do I need to go into more detail about how nltk was used? (it's a bit technical).